ArinToaca/ArinToaca.github.io/_posts/pytorch-backprop-autograd/2021-07-01-pytorch-backprop-explained.md

 For example think of using a video game to generate violent footage in order to train a video classification network on the recorded video footage.
 Unless you are a psychopath, generating violent footage in real life is not a possibility...

-*Psychopath generating data for it's violence detection aglorithm*  🔪🔪
+*Psychopath generating data for its violence detection aglorithm*  🔪🔪

 ![psycho_gif](https://media.giphy.com/media/zXKA3p9aR3u7u/source.gif)